-Supports DOTD Provide Quality Customer Service.
-Enhance Public Confidence.
-Deliver Critical Infrastructure Improvements.
-Operate Goals a Safe and Efficient Efficient Infrastructure System.
-Program Activity Operations and Ma aintenance Objective Input Output Outcome Efficiency Quality condition and saf On-system (State-o part of the Sta Highway System, s structurally de constitutes not mo owned) bridges, as of all On-system SHS and RHS bridges.
+Supports DOTD Provide Quality Cu stomer Service.
+Enh nance Public Confide ence.
+Deliver Critical Infrastructure Impr ovements.
+Operate Goals a Safe and Efficien t Infrastructure Syste em.
+Program Activity Operations and Ma aintenance Objective Input Output Outcome Efficiency Quality condition and saf On-system (State-opart of the Sta Highway System, s structurally de constitutes not mo To sustain the fety of Louisiana's owned) bridges, as atewide or Rural to that deck area of ficient bridges re than 20% of the he SHS and RHS of all On-system SHS and RHS bridges.
 Total deck area of all structurally deficient On- system SHS and RHS bridges.
 Percentage of deck area of all structurally deficient On- system SHS and RHS bridges.